descostesn/chromglycomethods/figure2/B/README.md

 The analysis was done on Galaxy with the workflow !!

-The file to annotate the genes can be downloaded from `wget https://zenodo.org/records/12793186/files/Mus_musculus.GRCm38.102.chr.gtf.tar.gz`
+If one wants to run the complete workflow, the file that was used to annotate the genes can be downloaded from `wget https://zenodo.org/records/12793186/files/Mus_musculus.GRCm38.102.chr.gtf.tar.gz`

 Differentially expressed genes were determined with bioconductor-deseq2 v1.22.1 (see the Galaxy script [deseq2.R](others/deseq2.R)]): `Rscript deseq2.R --cores $nbcpu -o results_deseq2.txt -p results_deseq2.pdf -n countfiles -H  -f '[["condition2_vs_condition1", [{"ctrl": ["sictrl_rep2_counts.txt", "sictrl_rep1_counts.txt"]}, {"siogt": ["siogt_rep1_counts.txt", "siogt_rep2_counts.txt"]}]]]' -l '{"siogt_rep1_counts.txt": "siogt_rep1_counts.txt", "siogt_rep2_counts.txt": "siogt_rep2_counts.txt", "sictrl_rep2_counts.txt": "sictrl_rep2_counts.txt", "sictrl_rep1_counts.txt": "sictrl_rep1_counts.txt"}' -t 1`

+The deseq2 table was then filtered on columns 3 (fold-change) and 7 (adj p-val) with `abs(c3)>0 and c7<0.05` to keep significant fold-changes that are not equal to zero.

 ### Merging replicates